una/CSSgram/README.md

 - `site/` is the public facing website
 - `site/test` is how you test filters if you're developing, remember to change `is_done` for the filter you're creating in `site/filters.json`.

-Note: this will also have mixin options and a PostCSS Component.
+Note: This will also have mixin options and a PostCSS Component.